 What is audit sampling?

-Sampling exists because testing 100% of transactions is rarely practical or cost-effective.
+Sampling exists because testing 100% of transactions is rarely practical.
 The trade-off is sampling risk: the risk that the auditor's conclusion based on a sample differs from the conclusion they would reach if the same procedure were applied to the entire population.
-The auditor manages this risk by choosing appropriate sample sizes, selection methods, and evaluation techniques.
+The auditor manages this risk through the sample size and the selection method, then evaluates the results against tolerable misstatement.

 Key Points